 - Legal education was an area where positive assessments were lacking.
 Prosecutors were the most positive about the existing theoretical and practical legal education, with slightly more than half giving a positive assessment.
-The majority of judges and lawyers did not provide positive evaluations to legal education, either theoretical or practical - Prosecutors stated that the mandatory internship program they are required to complete is "extremely valuable" - Lawyers assessed Continuing Legal Education trainings given by the Georgian Bar Association (GBA) positively, but lawyers from the regions noted that it is difficult to attend - Judges noted that the trainings given by the High Council of Justice are good and highlighted that their requests regarding trainings were responded to
+The majority of judges and lawyers did not provide positive evaluations to legal education, either theoretical or practical - Prosecutors stated that the mandatory internship program they are required to complete is "extremely valuable" - Lawyers assessed Continuing Legal Education trainings given by the Georgian Bar Association (GBA) positively, but lawyers from the regions noted that it is difficult to attend

+• Judges noted that the trainings given by the High Council of Justice are good and highlighted that their requests regarding trainings were responded to

-A majority of legal professionals (around 55 to 75% of most legal professionals, but only 33% of NGO lawyers) agree that the law departments of Georgian universities mainly or fully provide graduates with sufficient theoretical knowledge.
-But respondents mainly disagree that graduates are provided with sufficient practical skills, with only 10 percent of NGO lawyers, 28 percent of private lawyers and 38 percent of judges mainly or fully agreeing that law department graduates have sufficient practical skills to start legal practice.
-Overall, most legal professionals consider the universities to prepare their graduates on medium level for the specialized qualification exams.
+A slight majority of legal professionals (50-60% of all legal professionals, but less than 35% of NGO lawyers) agree that the law departments of Georgian universities provide graduates with sufficient theoretical knowledge, but respondents mainly disagree that graduates are provided with sufficient practical skills.
+Overall most legal professionals consider the universities to prepare their graduates on medium level for the specialized qualification exams.